oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/docs/userguide.md

 - `command` - this mode allows the user to issue a variety of commands
 - `mouse` - this mode allows the user to control the mouse
 - `text` - this mode transcribes spoken speech to text
+- `alpha` - this mode provides the ability to write individual letters, numbers, and punctuation
 - `pause` - in this mode no commands are processed (convenient if afk or switching between devices)

 In each mode certain keywords are linked to certain actions.
-To switch between modes, simply say `command`, `mouse`, or `text`.
+To switch between modes, simply say `command`, `mouse`, `text`, or `alpha`.
 Say `pause` once to pause.
 Say `pause` again to restart.
 When you restart the mode/state will be the same as when you first paused.
 These keywords are reserved to switch between modes.

 My recommended method for controlling the mouse is to use the `grid` command to navigate to the general area of the screen and then the `mouse` mode or cardinal directions commands to get the mouse to the precise location.